 This delicious chocolate cake with orange drizzle, orange zest and dark chocolate chunks is one of my favourite cakes to bake.
 It can be eaten as dessert, for special occasions, or just enjoyed as an everyday chocolate cake.

-Chocolate with orange is one of my all time favourite flavour combinations, so this chocolate orange cake was one I really wanted to bake and share with you.
-Orange zest is mixed into the chocolate cake batter, then the orange juice is made into a glaze to drizzle over the baked cake.
+Chocolate with orange is one of my all time favourite flavour combinations, and great in cakes, from drizzle cakes, to chocolate orange cupcakes.
+Here, orange zest is mixed into the chocolate cake batter, then the orange juice is made into a glaze to drizzle over the baked cake.
 Cocoa powder and chunks of dark chocolate provide a chocolate hit in every bite.